 The following persons shall personally attend the final pretrial conference:

 Representatives must possess full authority to engage in settlement discussions and to agree upon a full and final settlement.

 If a governmental entity is a party, then agency counsel or another person with settlement authority must attend along with counsel for the government, unless counsel for the government has settlement authority and has requested leave of the Court to attend without a client representative.

 Voir dire will be conducted by the Court with follow-up questions permitted by counsel.
-Counsel should submit proposed voir dire questions in writing at least five days in advance of the trial.
+Counsel should submit proposed voir dire questions, through the Utilities function in CM/ECF or in person, at least five days in advance of the trial.
 Jurors will be excused without disclosing which side excused them.

 Jurors will be permitted to take notes during trial.
 The Court will discuss this at the Final Pretrial Conference and any objections will be addressed at that time.